analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 ![](project_config.png)

-The 'Select example type' can be any firmware example you are intrested in.
+The 'Select example type' can be any firmware example you are interested in.
 Note that the CNN-specific examples are not listed here.
-CNN examples must be imported via a different mechansim explained below.
+CNN examples must be imported via a different mechanism explained below.

 If you are using the PICO debugger, set the adapter type to MAX32625_PICO.
-If you are using the Olimix debugger, set the adapter type to CMSIS-DAP.
+If you are using the Olimax debugger, set the adapter type to CMSIS-DAP.

 Click 'Finish' and Eclipse will open your project and you may edit, compile, and debug.

 ### Creating a CNN Project from an Example

-If you are intrested in the CNN examples, you can use "File->Import" within Eclipse to import them into your workspace.
+If you are interested in the CNN examples, you can use "File->Import" within Eclipse to import them into your workspace.
 When prompted, select 'Existing Projects into Workspace'

 ![](import.png)